artpi/wp-roam-block/readme.txt

 License:           GPL-2.0-or-later
 License URI:       https://www.gnu.org/licenses/gpl-2.0.html

-Embed Roam Blocks in WordPress, just as you would in Roam
+Embed Roam Blocks in WordPress, just as you would in Roam Research.

 == Description ==

-This block let's you search and embed Roam Research blocks inside WordPress block editor.
+This block let's you search and embed [Roam Research](https://roamresearch.com/) blocks inside WordPress block editor.
 WordPress Block editor and Roam are a match made in heaven!

 = The blocks are embedded =